 - a.
 Applications for a license to serve as a Lay Minister in any of the several areas specified below may be made by confirmed adult communicants of this Church in good standing.
-The application shall be approved by the Rector/Vicar of that person's congregation, and be sent to the Office of the Bishop. - b.
-The standards and methods of training and examination of licensed Lay Ministers is the responsibility of the Bishop and the Commission on Ministry. - c.
-Licenses for any Lay Ministry are not transferable from congregation to congregation: - Lay Ministers duly licensed by the Bishop may function at diocesan events when requested to do so; and may exercise their ministries temporarily in any other congregation in this Diocese when specifically requested to do so by the member of the clergy in charge thereof ii) Lay Ministers permanently relocating to a congregation other than the one in which they were duly licensed must make application for a new license.
+The application must be approved by the Rector/Vicar of that person's congregation. - b.
+Potential Licensed Ministers make application in writing to Bishop, stating the intended role and qualifications.
+A written statement of support from the parish Rector/Vicar is also required. - c.
+Licenses for any Lay Ministry are not transferable from congregation to congregation: - i) Lay Ministers duly licensed by the Bishop may function at diocesan events when requested to do so; and may exercise their ministries temporarily in any other congregation in this Diocese when specifically requested to do so by the member of the clergy in charge thereof. - ii) Lay Ministers permanently relocating to a congregation other than the one in which they were duly licensed must make application for a new license.